 What do I need to do now?

-If you have been selected for verification, we will require you to provide certain documentation as soon as possible.
+If you have been selected for verification, we will require you to provide certain documentation within 14 days of the notification date.
 Freshmen students will receive a letter from Marywood University’s Financial Aid Office with specific instructions on the documentation we will need.
 Returning students will receive an email with instructions.
 It is very important for returning students to check their Marywood email account on a regular basis during the summer months.

 Requested documents could possibly include the following:

-- a verification worksheet, signed by both parent and student
+- a completed verification worksheet, signed by both parent and student

 - a Federal Tax Return Transcript from the IRS for both student and parent (if both filed taxes)